whatever60/masato/README.md

 usearch_workflow.py add_depth_to_metadata --fastq_dir <path_to_fastq_dir> --metadata <path_to_metadata>
 ```

-The metadata is modified in-place by adding a integer column `read_count`.
+The metadata is modified in-place by adding an integer column `read_count`.

 ### Step 3: Merge paired-end reads.